faithvoid/plugin.programs.xsky/README.md

 - Viewing posts as list items + dialog windows
 - Sending / receiving messages
 - Fetching new messages and notifications as toast notifications every 5 seconds (via notifier.py)
-- Invite fellow XBMC users to games via "Invite to Game" in chat!
+- Invite and accept invites from fellow XBMC users to games via "Invite to Game" in chat!

 ## Not Working:
 - Viewing Images / Videos / Thumbnails